- Career Exploration

 - Screen Arts and Cultures for students interested in in television or entertainment fields

-The department does not offer an academic minor in Communication Studies, nor does it plan to offer one in the future.
-Many Communication Studies majors do pursue academic minors in other areas to supplement their major.
+The department does not offer an academic minor in Communication and Media, nor does it plan to offer one in the future.
+Many Communication and Media majors do pursue academic minors in other areas to supplement their major.

 Common minor areas include: